rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 SAML assertion is strictly required.
 This means that a message that contains a single signature at the SAML response level is rejected.

-It is possible for a SAML response to contain multiple assertions.
-In this case, all assertions must be signed, and they must all be issued by the same issuer.
+A SAML response can contain multiple assertions.
+In this case, all assertions must be signed, and the same issue must issue them all.
 Rackspace Identity typically examines only the first assertion for authorization data, but a mapping policy can easily overwrite this behavior.